Home Buying Process In Chicago For First Time Home Buyers

 - During this time, buyers have five days to conduct a home inspection

-- If the buyer and seller cannot come to terms on this, the contract may become null and void
+If the buyer and seller cannot come to terms with this, the contract may become null and void.

 Can I Change My Mind On The Contract And Decide Not To Purchase The Property?